Characterizing Vortex-Driven Dynamics in the Solar Atmosphere Using Information Theory: Methods

-Because MHD systems are inherently nonlinear, traditional correlation-based measures may miss subtle, but important dependencies.
-MI, however, is sensitive to the full spectrum of possible interactions.
+MI is built upon the concept of entropy and provides a quantitative measure of the statistical dependence between variables.
+In both physics and information theory, entropy represents uncertainty or disorder, and MI quantifies how much knowledge of one variable reduces the uncertainty of another.
+In this sense, MI measures coupling strength, the degree to which two quantities share information.
+Unlike correlation, MI does not assume a specific functional form of the relationship, making it sensitive to both linear and nonlinear dependencies.
+Since MHD system are inherently nonlinear, traditional correlation-based measures may miss subtle, yet important dependencies.
+MI, however, is sensitive to the full spectrum of possible interactions as it stems from entropy, a concept central to both thermodynamics and information theory.

 To compare how strongly different pairs of variables are connected, or how this connection changes across heights or times, MI is often normalized.
-This places all variable comparisons on a common scale, making it possible to assess the relative strength of interactions in a consistent manner.
-Normalization can be done by dividing by the joint entropy, or by the geometric mean of the individual entropies.
-The result is a number between 0 and 1, where 0 means no shared information, and 1 means complete dependence.
-For example, a normalized MI value of 0.1 means that the two MHD variables share 10\% of their total uncertainty.
-Put differently, knowing the state of one variable reduces uncertainty about the other by that fraction.
+This places all variable comparisons on a common scale, making it possible to assess the relative strength of statistical dependencies in a consistent manner.
+Several normalization schemes exist, such as dividing MI by the joint entropy or by the geometric mean of the individual entropies.
+In this study, we adopt the latter form,

+which ensures symmetry between variables and yields values between 0 and 1.
+The geometric-mean normalization is a statistical choice introduced to enable comparison across variable pairs; it does not carry a direct physical meaning and may smooth out possible asymmetries in directional couplings.
+Once normalized, however, the resulting NMI values can still be interpreted in physical terms, as they express the fraction of shared information between two variables.
+For instance, an NMI value of 0.1 indicates that the two MHD variables share about 10\% of their total information content.

+In other words, knowing the state of one variable reduces the unpredictability of the other by that fraction.
 In practical terms, a normalized MI above 0.1 indicates a nontrivial statistical dependency.
 For MHD, this can reveal meaningful coupling between physical processes, such as energy transfer across fields, cross-scale interactions in turbulence, or correlations between magnetic and velocity structures that would not necessarily be visible in linear measures.
-Thus, even a seemingly “small” MI value may signify deep physical connections in the dynamics of the plasma.
+Thus, even a seemingly “small” MI value may reflect deep physical connections within the plasma system, encompassing both dynamical and thermodynamic relationships.
+For two random variables $X$ and $Y$, their MI, $I(X;Y)$, is defined as